VIDA-NYU/HuBar/README.md

 To set up the required data for HuBar, follow these steps:

-1. Unzip the `data.zip` file in the same directory where it is located.
+1. Unzip the `data.zip` file in the same directory where it is located. `data.zip` already includes the required data to display the GOMS models outputs (the image folder and `workload_module_lookup_table.json` file).

 2. Within the unzipped `data` folder, create a new folder named `video`.